hn374/Developer-Notes/React/RoadToReact.md

 Hooks initialize only once when the component renders for the first time, after which React tracks them internally with their most recent values.

+The useEffect hook takes in two arguments.
+The first argument is a function where the side effect occurs.
+The optional second argument is a dependency array of variables.
+If one of these variables changes, the function for the side-effect is called.

+The useEffect hook lets us opt into React's component life cycle.
+It can be triggered when the component is first mounted, but also when one of its dependencies are updated.

+We can also create custom hooks in React.
+The convention is that they must be named with the word `use` in the beginning, and the values should be returned in an array.

+A custom hook can encapsulate non-trivial implementation details that should be kept away from a component; can be used in more than one React component, and can even be used an as open source library.

+A React fragment wraps other elements into a single top-level element without adding to the rendered output.
+If you prefer to omit the `<div>` or `<span>` tag, you can replace it with a fragment.

+React has a children prop that can be used to get the values from insde the opening and closing tags of the component.

+You can create a ref object with React's useRef hook.
+The ref object is a persistent value which stays intact over the lifetime of a React component.
+It comes with a property called `current`, which can be changed.